 General information

-The purpose of this document is to give an overview of the proposed Greek Generation Panel (GGP) and the rationale for the creation of such group.
+The purpose of this document is to give an overview of the proposed Greek Generation Panel (GGP) and the rationale for the creation of such a group.
 It includes a discussion of relevant features of the Greek script, the process and methodology and information on the contributors.

 Script for which the panel is to be established